bmidget/kohana-formo/guide/formo.pseudos.md

 ## Pseudo params

 Pseudo params work much like pseudo contexts for rules, only they are stings that refer to parameters that are only available when validate is called.
-The same pseudo parameters exist with the addition to ":value":
+The same pseudo parameters exist with the addition of ":value" and ":alias":

 * `:value` - The field's value
+* `:alias` - The field's alias
 * `:field` - The field object
 * `:parent` - The field's immediate parent
 * `:form` - The topmost parent of the form